 Nature and theoretical foundation of public relations, its role in society, practitioners and dynamics of the process.

-The course introduces students to the world of online interactive advertising.
+Course introduces students to the world of interactive online advertising.
 It surveys a variety of important topics, from integrating social media initiatives into the overall marketing communications plan to online display ads to developing an effective search engine advertising/marketing strategy.